ON THE TRAIL

 Exploring Nature

 Slow down and experience our place in nature.
 Along the trail, you can observe wildlife, forests and meadows, birds, streams, historic landscapes and geologic features.
 You may wish to reflect and observe quietly, or perhaps note the interactions and life that make up the ecosystems along the trail.
-You use our guides to take a nature walk along selected sections of the trail, to identify plants and animals.
+You can use our guides to take a nature walk along selected sections of the trail, to identify plants and animals.
 We invite you to share your experience with us.